MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 ### Specify and use the Token parameter for Set-AIPAuthentication

-Use the following additional instructions to avoid the initial interactive sign-in for the service account that labels and protects files.
+Use the following additional steps and instructions to avoid the initial interactive sign-in for the service account that labels and protects files.

-These instructions include the following steps:

 1. Create a PowerShell script on your local computer.

 2. Run Set-AIPAuthentication to get an access token and copy it to the clipboard.

-2. Modify the PowerShell script.
+2. Modify the PowerShell script to include the token.

 3. Create a task that runs the PowerShell script in the context of the service account that will run the labeling cmdlets.
-Make sure that this account has the **Log on as batch job** right.

 4. Confirm that the token is saved for the service account, and delete the PowerShell script.